Curriculum

 Studio Art I

 This course introduces students to the fundamental concepts, tools, techniques, and principles of making art.
-Students should expect to create in a variety of two- and three-dimensional media while acquiring an appreciation for art theory.
+Students should expect to create in a variety of two- and three-dimensional media: drawing, painting, printmaking, and sculpture while acquiring an appreciation for art theory.

 This course introduces students to the fundamental concepts, tools, techniques, and principles of making art.
-Students should expect to create in a variety of two- and three-dimensional media while acquiring an appreciation for art theory.
+Students should expect to create in a variety of two- and three-dimensional media: drawing, painting, printmaking, and sculpture while acquiring an appreciation for art theory.

 Studio Art II